Skip to the main content.

 Like angels, Twitter and LinkedIn are useful resources for tracking down individual VCs.
 Sifted put together a list of 29 VCs to follow on Twitter.
 As for venture capital firms, London is full of them.
 Take a look at Beauhurst’s list.

 Once you’ve found your VC, it’s crucial that you nail your outreach and your pitch.
-Follow these tips to impress a VC and how not to impress a VC shared by, VCs!
-And
+Follow these tips to impress a VC and mistakes to avoid.

-Did you know about The Enterprise Investment Scheme and The Seed Enterprise Investment Scheme?
+Look into the Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS), if you haven't already.
 Under EIS and SEIS, investors can claim tax relief on their investments in early-stage businesses.
-Learn more.
+And advance assurance will assure them of that.

 The first steps to finding an investor for your startup